Enable compliant network check with Conditional Access

 - Grant, select Block Access, and select Select.

-- Confirm your settings and set Enable policy to Report-only.
+- Confirm your settings and set Enable policy to On.

-- Select Create to create to enable your policy.
+- Select the Create button to create to enable your policy.

 Conditional Access policies are powerful tools, we recommend excluding the following accounts from your policies:

 - Emergency access or break-glass accounts to prevent tenant-wide account lockout.
 In the unlikely scenario all administrators are locked out of your tenant, your emergency-access administrative account can be used to log into the tenant to take steps to recover access.

 - More information can be found in the article, Manage emergency access accounts in Microsoft Entra ID.